Vitória Cristina Rosa

 Vitória Cristina Silva Rosa (born 12 January 1996) is a Brazilian sprinter.
-South American record holder for the 200m (outdoor) and 60m (indoor).
+South American record holder for the 200 m (outdoor) and 60 m (indoor).

 She competed in the 200 metres at the 2015 World Championships in Athletics in Beijing without advancing from the first round.
 In June 2021, she qualified to represent Brazil at the 2020 Summer Olympics.

-On 18 March 2022, in the 2022 World Athletics Indoor Championships semifinals. she broke the South American record in the Women's 60 metres with a time of 7.14.
+On 18 March 2022, in the 2022 World Athletics Indoor Championships semifinals she broke the South American record in the Women's 60 metres with a time of 7.14.
 She finished 8th in the final, the best result in Brazil's history in this competition at the World Athletics Indoor Championships.

 On 19 July 2022, in the 2022 World Athletics Championships semifinals. she broke the South American record in the Women's 200 metres with a time of 22.47.
 She finished 12th in the semifinals, almost equaling the best Brazilian position in the race's history (11th place).